AzuraCast/azuracast.com/docs/docker_sh.md

 Once you have a domain name pointed to your AzuraCast installation, you can run the command above, specify your domain name, and AzuraCast will automatically verify your domain name and update the server with the SSL certificate.

 ::: tip
 Your LetsEncrypt certificate is valid for 3 months.
-You should manually run the [renewal command](#renew-a-letsencrypt-certificate) or schedule a cron job to do it for you.
+The web service will automatically attempt to renew certificates every night.
 :::

 ### Renew a LetsEncrypt Certificate